FruitieX/homelab/README.md

     - [/clusters/homelab/cluster-config.yaml](/clusters/homelab/cluster-config.yaml)

-      Contains configuration values that can be interpolated with `${CONFIG_KEY}` syntax into most other files.
+      Contains configuration values that can be interpolated with `${CONFIG_KEY}` syntax into most other files:

-      You want to change `DOMAIN_NAME` to match your domain.

-      You will also probably want to set `LETSENCRYPT_CLUSTER_ISSUER` to `letsencrypt-staging` until you have your domain name / DNS / port forwards etc set up correctly.
+      - `LETSENCRYPT_CLUSTER_ISSUER`: You will probably want to set this to `letsencrypt-staging` until you have your domain name / DNS / port forwards etc set up correctly.
 This is to avoid hitting Let's Encrypt's very strict rate limits.

+      Feel free to add more configuration values here as needed.

 7. Replace SOPS encrypted secrets in the configuration.